bem/bem-react/packages/di/README.md

 );
 ```

-Now the dependencies could be injected based on the currently used registry
+Now the dependencies can be injected based on the currently used registry
 ```
 import { cn } from '@bem-react/classname';
 import { RegistryConsumer } from '@bem-react/di';